microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 2 - Add Item through Web Form.md

 ## 📋Steps

-In order to complete this user story you will need to complete the following tasks
+In order to complete this user story you will need to complete the following tasks:

 ### Updating the Web Application Frontend
 The first set of changes that we will need to make is to update the web application's user interface to allow the user to add new items via the web page.

 #### 1. Open Visual Studio Code
-Open Visual Studio Code and open the source code the folder with your completed solution from the previous user story if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/src/app-s02-f01-us01/)
+Open Visual Studio Code and open the source code the folder with your completed solution from the previous user story or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/src/app-s02-f01-us01/)

+> [!NOTE]
+> If you are using Codespaces, the root of your project folder may be in the `/Track_1_ToDo_App/myApplication/` folder

 #### 2. Update the User interface to Add New To-Do Items
-To do this, we need to update the `index.html` to add a basic form to allow a user to add tasks and call the backend server to add it to the file.
+To do this, we need to update the `index.html` to include a basic form that will allow a user to add tasks and then subsequently call the backend server to add it to the file.
 Your HTML should be updated to look like this:

 >[!TIP]
 >You can use GitHub Copilot with a prompt like *add form to add task with add route*